docker/docs/docker-for-azure/deploy.md

 ## Connecting to your manager nodes using SSH

-This section walksk you through connecting to your installation and deploying applications.
+This section walks you through connecting to your installation and deploying applications.

 First, you obtain the public IP address for a manager node.
 Any manager